seekerted/AbyssDeep/README.md

 - [ ] *Other tasks that I can think of (many of them were softlocks that I just don't remember atm)*

 > [!WARNING]
-> AND OTHER WARNING This mod is experimental and might cause your game to crash during gameplay.
+> This mod is experimental and might cause your game to crash during gameplay.
 Please stock up on Mail Balloons and save regularly.

 ## Installation

-Get and install this mod via Nexus Mods and Vortex (guide also in the link): LINK TO NEXUS PAGE
+Get and install this mod via Nexus Mods and Vortex (guide also in the link): (todo)

 ## Manual / Advanced Installation